ufo-kit/ufo-filters/docs/sinks.rst

         Append rather than overwrite if ``TRUE``.

+    .. gobj:prop:: append-file:boolean

+        Append to a file rather than overwrite if ``TRUE``.

     .. gobj:prop:: bits:uint

         Number of bits to store the data if applicable to the file format.